goll72/goll.cc/blog/restoring-sqrt.md

 odd numbers that have been "grouped" to be subtracted in the current layer.
-This definition of $ \mathcal{P} $ can be intuitively understood by verifying that when $ A = \varnothing $ and $ i = 0 $ we get the first $ \frac{2^{k}}{2} $ odd numbers and that this value is halved each time when incrementing $ i $ until we get to $ i = k - 1 $, showing that this method employs a divide-and-conquer technique in a way that relates to powers of two.
+This definition of $ \mathcal{P} $ can be intuitively understood by verifying that when $ A = \varnothing $ and $ i = 0 $ we get the first $ \frac{2^{k}}{2} $ odd numbers and that this value is halved each time if $ A $ is fixed and $ i $ is incremented until we get to $ i = k - 1 $, suggesting that this method employs a divide-and-conquer technique in a way that relates to powers of two.
 At the same time, it's possible to realize that $ T_{A} $ simply serves to offset the sequence to account for the odd numbers that have been subtracted already.

 By our definition, $ \sum\_{\mathcal{P}\_{i, A}(\mathcal{O}\_{k})} $ must be equal
 to the number being subtracted in the current layer.
 Let's show that, in fact, it is.